stouch/docs/docker/docker.md

 ## Volumes

-The directus image has some volumes that you might want to mount in order to keep your file uploads or configurations on disk.
+The Directus image has some volumes that you might want to mount in order to keep your file uploads or configurations on disk.

 ### Configuration files